etmendz/Mendz.ETL/README.md

 - SplitRoute(), which routes a source to multiple mapper/target pairs.
 - JoinRoute(), which joins multiple sources and routes the result via mapper to target.
 - JoinSplitRoute(), which joins multiple sources and routes the result to multiple mapper/target pairs.
-## What is Mendz.ETL For?
+## What is Mendz.ETL for?
 Mendz.ETL is a foundational library of APIs that can be used to create custom/proprietary ETL products and their SDKs.

-Mendz.ETL provides the tools and guidance to building the different ingredients of an ETL solution.
+Mendz.ETL provides the tools and guidance for building the different ingredients of an ETL solution.
 These ingredients are designed to work together to complete an extract, transform and load data flow.
 The ingredients can be created to explicitly solve a simple ETL requirement.
 Or, they can also be created "generic" and configuration driven to solve for various complex ETL requirements.